JuliaAI/MLJ.jl/doc/internals.md

 ## The machine interface, simplified

 The following is simplified description of the `Machine` interface.
+See also the [glossary](glossary.md)

 ### The Machine type